aquariuslt/node-browsers-github-actions/README.md

-# Github Action for Yarn
+# Github Action for Yarn with Bundle Browsers Environment

 Use yarn as workflow actions to enable the repository which need to use yarn-only features such as `workspaces`

-And with browsers environment support
+And with browsers environment support (Headless Chrome)

 ## Usage